Spice trade: Arab trade and medieval Europe

 Rome played a part in the spice trade during the 5th century, but this role did not last through the Middle Ages.
-The rise of Islam brought a significant change to the trade as Radhanite Jewish and Arab merchants, particularly from Egypt, eventually took over conveying goods via the Levant to Europe.
+The rise of Islam brought a significant change to the trade as Radhanite of the Jewish faith and Arab merchants, particularly from Egypt, eventually took over conveying goods via the Levant to Europe.
 At times, Jews enjoyed a virtual monopoly on the spice trade in large parts of Western Europe.

 The spice trade had brought great riches to the Abbasid Caliphate and inspired famous legends such as that of Sinbad the Sailor.
 These early sailors and merchants would often set sail from the port city of Basra and, after many ports of call, would return to sell their goods, including spices, in Baghdad.
 The fame of many spices such as nutmeg and cinnamon are attributed to these early spice merchants.

 The Indian commercial connection with South East Asia proved vital to the merchants of Arabia and Persia during the 7th and 8th centuries.
 Arab traders — mainly descendants of sailors from Yemen and Oman — dominated maritime routes throughout the Indian Ocean, tapping source regions in the Far East and linking to the secret "spice islands" (Maluku Islands and Banda Islands).
 The islands of Molucca also find mention in several records: a Javanese chronicle (1365) mentions the Moluccas and Maloko, and navigational works of the 14th and 15th centuries contain the first unequivocal Arab reference to Moluccas.
 Sulaima al-Mahr writes: "East of Timor [where sandalwood is found] are the islands of Bandam and they are the islands where nutmeg and mace are found.
 The islands of cloves are called Maluku ....."

 Moluccan products were shipped to trading emporiums in India, passing through ports like Kozhikode in Kerala and through Sri Lanka.
 From there they were shipped westward across the ports of Arabia to the Near East, to Ormus in the Persian Gulf and Jeddah in the Red Sea and sometimes to East Africa, where they were used for many purposes, including burial rites.
 The Abbasids used Alexandria, Damietta, Aden and Siraf as entry ports to trade with India and China.
 Merchants arriving from India in the port city of Aden paid tribute in form of musk, camphor, ambergris and sandalwood to Ibn Ziyad, the sultan of Yemen.

 Indian spice exports find mention in the works of Ibn Khurdadhbeh (850), al-Ghafiqi (1150), Ishak bin Imaran (907) and Al Kalkashandi (14th century).
 Chinese traveler Xuanzang mentions the town of Puri where "merchants depart for distant countries."